i-net-software/docker-boxes/build-slaves/windows/setupbuilder/Readme.md

 _ATTENTION:_ This is WIP!

-Provides an image for Docker with wixtoolset and msbuild
+Provides an image for Docker with wixtoolset and msbuild for our [SetupBuilder](https://github.com/i-net-software/SetupBuilder) project.